agvish/Graphics/README.md

 # Graphics
-This repository contains codes on some graphics algorithm.
+This repository contains codes on some graphics algorithm witten in BGI.